The Gentleman (film)

 The Gentleman is a 1994 Indian Hindi-language vigilante action film directed by Mahesh Bhatt and produced by Allu Aravind, starring Chiranjeevi, Juhi Chawla, Harish Kumar and Paresh Rawal.
 It is a remake of the Tamil film Gentleman (1993).
 Three of the songs were re-used without any change in tune or instrumentation, from A. R. Rahman's original compositions for the original Tamil version.
+It was commercially successful.

 Plot

 Vijay (Chiranjeevi) owns a little agarbatthi making business.
-When he is not busy with this, he is a master thief who steals crores and crores of money in order to build and run a school where students can freely study to become doctors, lawyers, etc. The police, led by Paresh Rawal are always on his tail, but he is ever elusive.
-Finally, he is identified as the thief and then is confronted by Juhi Chawla character, who loves him.
-He tells her what his intentions are and how his brother Ajay Shrivaastav (Harish Kumar), because he couldn't pay the donations for medical school committed suicide along with his mother.
+When he is not busy with this, he is a master thief who steals crores and crores of money in order to build and run a school where students can study freely to become doctors, lawyers, etc. The police, led by Inspector (Paresh Rawal), are always on his tail, but he is ever elusive.
+Finally, he is identified as the thief and is then confronted by Roshni (Juhi Chawla), who loves him.
+He tells her what his intentions are and how his brother Ajay Shrivaastav (Harish Kumar), committed suicide along with his mother because he could not pay the donations for medical school.
 Vijay is finally caught and convicted and when he is released from prison, his dream school opens.
-He marries Juhi Chawla, who has waited for him for a long time.
+He marries Roshni, who has waited for him for a long time.